Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 I would say the options follow a natural progression, where many programmers give up before reaching option 3.

 With option 3, we are fortunate with front clipping because the near frustum plane is always parallel to the rendering screen surface (with traditional single-point projection).
-This takes the required math down from a 3D vector intersecting a 3D plane, to a 2D line intersecting a 1D plane.
+This reduces the required math down from a 3D vector intersecting a 3D plane, to a 2D line intersecting a 1D plane.

 #### Tesselation